-- Discussion and action to approve initiating a K-9 program for the City of Bloomer
+- Discussion and action to approve pricing for cardboard pick-up.

-- Discussion and action on consideration for the future of the Bloomer Memorial Golf Course
+- Discussion and action on getting a formal appraisal of the Bloomer Memorial Golf Course.

-- Discussion and action to approve a license to serve fermented malt beverages & intoxicating liquors for:
+- Discussion and action to approve a license to serve fermented malt beverages & intoxicating liquors for Jacob J. Bernard Bohn.

 Regular Meeting of the Common Council